PerfectMach1ne/frink-off-nitro-gift-button/README.md

-# fuck-off-nitro-gift-button
+# frink-off-nitro-gift-button
+###### *Formerly and officially "fuck-off-nitro-gift-button", but a toned down vulgarity is both much funnier and more elegant.*
-An attempt at making an app/plugin(s) that nukes the Discord Nitro gift button out of existence.
+Firefox plugin that **nukes** the Web Discord Nitro Gift button in the chat bar out of existence.